Press "Enter" to skip to content

 Now if you scroll past the chart, you’ll see a big keyword table that looks like this:

-What you’re looking at is a list of every keyword that your post ranked in the top 100 results for.
+What you’re looking at is a list of every primary keyword that your post ranked in the top 100 results for.

 Pretty incredible, right?